Bachelor of Business Administration

 Bachelor of Business Administration, Human Resource Management

-This concentration focuses on people as human resources in domestic and global organizations, and examines the overall purpose in which human resources are utilized to achieve and maximize employee performance and productivity in the organization and workplace.
+This concentration focuses on people as human resources in domestic and global organizations and examines the overall purpose in which human resources are utilized to achieve and maximize employee performance and productivity in the organization and workplace.
 Students will also learn the function of the HR department processes domestically and globally in areas such as employee-benefits and compensation; employee recruitment; training and development; and performance appraisals, etc. as it relates to organizational behavior and change.

 Students who complete this concentration in Human Resource Management will be proficient in the follow student learning outcomes: